succinctlabs/op-succinct/book/validity/experimental/altda.md

 The alt-DA server must implement the OP Stack alt-DA `GET` endpoint shape.
 Operators are responsible for running this server and consulting their DA provider's documentation for setup.

+## Batch Input Size

+Set `alt_da.da_max_input_size` in the rollup configuration to limit the size of each resolved Keccak256 batch, in bytes.
+If you omit this field, OP Succinct uses 130,672 bytes, the op-alt-da default.
+An explicit zero causes pipeline setup to fail.
+Inputs at the limit are accepted.
+The derivation pipeline skips larger inputs and continues with the next batch.

+Use the same fixed value in OP Succinct, op-node, and op-batcher for the rollup's history.
+Check that all three versions support this field before you configure a custom limit.
+Adding or changing the field changes the rollup config hash, so update the on-chain configuration as described below.
+Validate historical derivation before changing an existing chain's limit.

 ## AltDA Contract Configuration

 Before deploying or updating contracts, regenerate the range verification key commitment and rollup config hash with the `altda` feature flag so they match the AltDA range ELF.
 The aggregation verification key is shared across DA variants: